Cerekvice nad Loučnou

 Cerekvice nad Loučnou is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 900 inhabitants.

 Cerekvice nad Loučnou lies approximately 25 km north-west of Svitavy, 35 km south-east of Pardubice, and 131 km east of Prague.

-Administrative parts
+Administrative division

-The village of Pekla is an administrative part of Cerekvice nad Loučnou.
+Cerekvice nad Loučnou consists of two municipal parts (in brackets population according to the 2021 census):